Rugby ball: History

 In 1892 the RFU endorsed ovalness as the compulsory shape.
 The gradual flattening of the ball continued over the years.

 The introduction of synthetic footballs over the traditional leather balls, in both rugby codes, was originally governed by weather conditions.
-If the playing surface was wet, the synthetic ball was used, as it didn't absorb water and become heavy.
+If the playing surface was wet, the synthetic ball was used, as it did not absorb water and become heavy.
 Eventually, the leather balls were phased out completely.
 Polyester is used as backing material to hold the ball's oval shape, along with additional material for grips to enhance performance.
 The ball is stitched with polyester thread and coated with wax to make it more water-resistant.

 Rugby union

 The rugby ball used in rugby union is a prolate spheroid essentially elliptical in profile.
 Modern footballs are manufactured in a variety of colors and patterns.
 A regulation football is 28–30 cm long and 58–62 cm in circumference at its widest point.
 It weighs 410–460 g and is inflated to 65.7–68.8 kPa.

 In 1980, traditional leather-encased balls, which were prone to water-logging, were replaced with balls encased in synthetic waterproof materials.
 The Gilbert Synergie was the match ball of the 2007 Rugby World Cup.

 Most of the professional leagues use Adidas, Gilbert, Mitre or Webb Ellis manufactured balls.